irchou/cse15l-lab-reports/week-1-lab-report.md

 **Command with a path to a file**
 ![Image](ls with file.png)
 The working directory when the command was ran is /home/lecture1.
-After running the ls command with a file,
+After running the ls command with a file, it prints the file argument entered.
+The output was not an error.

 ## Command `cat`
 **Command with no arguments**
 ![Image](cat with no args.png)
 The working directory when the command was ran is /home/lecture1.
-A
+After running the cat command with no arguments, nothing was immediately outputed.
+However, if something is then typed into the terminal, it gets printed out again as seen from the duplicate lines.
+The resulting output was not an error.

 **Command with a path to a directory**
 ![Image](cat with directory.png)